From Born Not Knowing Better

 It's way necessary to know how much money borrowing really costs.
 It's real costly, sometimes so costly that it makes no sense to borrow it.
 But whether chasing money to pay loans or chasing it out of greed and materialism money can easily become our false god, who plays us, and tells us we must have more, more, more, whatever it costs us.

-It used to be on secular radio stations in Connecticut, at least in Sundays you would hear Christian preaching, now you hear money shows.
+It used to be on secular radio stations in Connecticut, at least in Sundays you would hear Christian preaching, now you hear hours and hours of money shows.
 "This one on money that one of money."
-Everybody has a money show.
+Everybody has a money show!
+And preachers are afraid to preach for 30 minutes.

 We love our vehicles in the good old USA, humble cars, used cars, huptis, new ones, old ones, inefficient ones, trucks, motorcycles, you name it, we love them.
 And gotta have 'em.
 Folks with go without milk and eggs to buy stuff for their cars.